 Their wedding celebrations take place at the gorgeous Shilstone House among all their family and friends.
 Anna was driven to the ceremony by her Father in a beautiful classic car by Berrybrook Motors, where he then escorted her down the aisle to meet James.
 She looked every inch like Audrey Hepburn in her Alan Hannah dress by Clifton Brides with amazing flowers by Flowersmiths.
 It was a beautiful and personal ceremony with laughter and tears, and the rest of the day was a day filled with sunshine and laughter and joy and happiness.
 It really was as a wedding guest said “the best wedding ever” (well apart from my own).

-If you thinking of having your wedding at Shilstone House then do get in contact and let’s chat.
+If you thinking of having a Shilstone House Wedding then do get in contact and let’s chat.